daneb/blog/_sermons/romans-one.md

 ---
-title: "Paul's 3 Fold Plan"
+title: "Called by Faith unto the Gospel"
 excerpt: "Sermon outline"
 ---